Skip to content

 Korean Vegetable Tofu Stir Fry

 On a recent visit to an Asian grocery store, I discovered gochujang sauce, a Korean red pepper and rice paste.
 It resembles tomato paste in color and texture and has a similar earthy sweetness punctuated by a bite of lingering heat from the red chilies.
-It inspired me to make this simple Korean tofu vegetable stir fry, a new favorite of mine!
+It inspired me to make this simple Korean tofu vegetable stir fry with gochujang sauce recipe, a new favorite of mine!

 This Korean tofu vegetable stir fry is a blend of colorful vegetables and cubes of tofu that are married together with a spicy gochujang sauce mixture.
 While you could use many different types of veggies in this dish, I have chosen carrots, broccoli, red bell pepper, and onion, which all cook quite quickly in the skillet.